mmunhall/dumb-cache/README.md

 Returns the object whose value for the property specified by `uniqueKeyName` matches `key` if an object is found in the cache.

+**.findByProperty(propertyName, value)**

+Returns the first object in the cache whose property named `propertyName` has a value matching `value`.
+Returns undefined if no objects are found.

 **.clear()**

 Removes all objects from the cache.